platinum-browser/Platinum-Legacy/contributing.md

 # Contributing
-While contributing with PRs and Commits, please make sure to follow the following Catalyst Project contribution guidelines
+While contributing with PRs and Commits, please make sure to follow the following Platinum Project contribution guidelines
 ## Rules
 1. Don't make fights in PRs.
 2. Make sure to be ready to actively answer questions about your PRs.